Placing a Baby for Adoption in NY & NJ: How We Can Help

 What Does Giving My Child Up for Adoption Mean?

-Putting a baby up for adoption in New York or New Jersey may not be what you think it is.
+Placing a baby for adoption in New York or New Jersey may not be what you think it is.
 In the past, adoption for newborn babies was a closed, secretive affair — but that’s not the way it is today.

 Today you get to make the decisions which you feel are best for you and your child.
 You have the right to select the adoptive family and, if you like, you can meet the family before making a commitment to them.
 You also get to decide whether you would like to have ongoing contact with your child and the adoptive family after the adoption is complete.
 In addition, if you choose to place your newborn for adoption, you will not have to pay any of the expenses related to your adoption plan.
 Rumbold & Seidelman will not charge you a fee for our legal services because all legal fees, uncovered medical expenses, counseling and legally allowable living expenses will be paid by the adoptive family.
 You’ll have our support, and we strive to always be available to you when you need us.